 I love theatre, but it’s elitist, and the Oliviers even more so.
 The West End is built on straight white male money and perspectives and it does not like change.
 And yet, as well as Emilia’s gongs, Best New Dance Production this year went to Ingoma, a fusion of African dance and ballet celebrating Black and Asian dancers.
 Ingoma was, by the way, also honoured at the Black British Theatre Awards, which were held on the same night: Miriam-Teak Lee picked up Best Female Actor in a Musical for & Juliet at the BBTAs hours before accepting her Best Actress in a Musical Olivier award.
 The Best Actress Olivier went to national treasure Sharon D Clarke MBE for Death of a Salesman, capping off a night studded with brilliant Black British talent.

 The future of UK theatre is currently hanging in the balance, and we now have a chance to build something even greater than what we had.
 It was thrilling enough that a play like Emilia made it to the Vaudeville.
 To see it named the best in its field feels like a ray of real hope.

-You can watch Emilia online here, in a pay-what-you-can stream with profits going to its freelance cast and crew from November 10 to December 2.
+UPDATE: You can watch Emilia online at emilialive.com from 1 March – 31 March 2021 in a pay-what-you-can stream to celebrate International Women’s Day, with profits going to its freelance cast and crew.